apache/fury-site/docs/specification/xlang_type_mapping.md

   payload contains a null element, the dense-array reader raises a compatible-read error instead of coercing the value.
-Reference-tracked list-element framing is separate from nullable element schema and may be rejected during compatible field classification when the local matched field is `array<T>` and the runtime cannot materialize it without generic/reference paths.
+Reference-tracked list-element framing is separate from nullable element schema and may be rejected during compatible field classification when the local matched field is `array<T>` and the Fory implementation cannot materialize it without generic/reference paths.
 - `binary` and `array<uint8>` remain distinct schema kinds.
 In schema-compatible struct/class field matching only, a direct top-level `binary` field may be read as a direct top-level `array<uint8>` field and the reverse may be read as the same byte sequence.
 This rule does not apply inside